jemisonf/jemisonf.github.io/_posts/2021-09-26-better-docker-builds.md

 CMD ./docker_builds
 ```

-This pattern is not specific to go.
+This pattern is not specific to Go.
 In a node app, it would look like:

 ```Dockerfile
 FROM node:16